danvuk567/danvuk567/README.md

 # Projects

-Here are a few of my projects that I posted.
+Here are a few of my projects that worked on in the past and have recently posted.

 * SQL, Python, Power BI, Excel: [S&P 500 Stock Analysis](https://github.com/danvuk567/SP500-Stock-Analysis)
 * Power BI, Excel: [Predcitive Sales Forecasting](https://github.com/danvuk567/Predictive-Sales-Forecasting)